 As the Chinese economy continues to grow 7%-10% per year, investors are eager to buy a piece of China to benefit from this economic growth.
 However, the fact that the Chinese government still controls more than 50%-90% of the shares of these companies, and appoints their executive managers, makes many investors nervous.
 How can the little guy be sure that the government will act in the best interests of all investors?
 In this article, we explore the pros and cons of investing in China's SOEs in order to determine whether the potential rewards outweigh the risks.

-Bill Yan does not own shares in any of the securities mentioned above.
+Bill Yan does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.